 8. Submitting the Claim Yourself

 There are several forms that must be complete when claiming for an accident, and submitting a personal injury claim yourself can be stressful.
 Suffering from an accident causes emotional distress and can make it even more difficult to heal from your injuries.
-An experienced personal injury lawyer at Cummings Andrews Mackay LLP handles everything for you so you can focus your attention where it’s needed most – on you and healing your injuries.
+An experienced personal injury lawyer at CAM LLP handles everything for you so you can focus your attention where it’s needed most – on you and healing your injuries.

 9. Accepting an Insurance Company’s Settlement